quantumlib/Cirq/docs/dev/gates.md

 4. If the `__repr__` is cumbersome, gates should specify a `_repr_pretty_` method.
-This method will be used preferentially by Jupyter notebooks, iPython, etc.
+This method will be used preferentially by Jupyter notebooks, IPython, etc.

 5. Gates should specify an `_apply_unitary_` method.
 This is not necessary for single or two qubit gates, but it is a huge performance difference for larger gates.

-6. Gates that take parameters (e.g. a rotation angle) should generally allow for those parameters to be sympy objects instead of floats, and implement corresponding `_is_parameterized_` and `_resolve_parameters_` methods.
+6. Gates that take parameters (e.g. a rotation angle) should generally allow for those parameters to be SymPy objects instead of floats, and implement corresponding `_is_parameterized_` and `_resolve_parameters_` methods.

 7. Prefer creating a `Gate` over creating an `Operation`.